maximum-data-science/maximum-data-science.github.io/README.md

+# Maximum Data Science

-[Maximum Data Science](https://maximum-data-science.github.io) is a website which showcases some of my projects focussing on data science.
+This website showcases some of my projects focussing on data science.

 The main functions are: